Will new transport plan ease city’s peak-hour pedestrian crush?

 We now have not got enough space on our pavements for people in the city on busy corners.

-At time of writing, City of Melbourne councillors were poised to vote on the Draft Transport Strategy 2019.
+The City of Melbourne has just released its Transport Strategy 2030.
 It comes after the release of eight discussion papers, 1300 submissions and what councillor Nicolas Frances Gilley calls the “most engaged response” to policy the council has ever seen.

 Nicolas, who as transport portfolio chair is driving the process, says for the past eight years the council’s view has been to make the city better for pedestrians and cyclists.

 “And my conclusion in the last two years,” he says, “is that it’s absolutely a necessity.
 We now have not got enough space on our pavements for people in the city on busy corners.
 There are 15,000 pedestrians every hour crossing Spencer and Collins, which is five times the number of people in cars [but] cars have got twice the amount of time to get through.”